david06186/SuperCode-NewInterior/README.md

 # SuperCode-NewInterior

-A little Frontend-Project after 14 Days of BootCamp
+A more advanced Frontend-Project after 14 Days at the SuperCode BootCamp.